-Please note that the winning infographic submitted in application for the annual Stewart J. Guss, Attorney at Law Scholarship will be displayed on the law firm’s website in furtherance of its ongoing efforts to further public safety.
+Please note that the winning infographic submitted in application for the annual Stewart J. Guss, Injury Accident Lawyers Scholarship will be displayed on the law firm’s website in furtherance of its ongoing efforts to further public safety.
 Likewise, the infographic may be disseminated via our newsletter, social media channels, and via other materials and channels as part of our commitment to serve the public.
 By submitting your scholarship application, you agree to allow your infographic to be disseminated to the public, as well as having your name and likeness displayed on the website and social media channels as the winner of this year’s scholarship.
 No information will be sold, stored, or distributed to third parties.
 Award is sent directly to the financial aid office at student’s school of choice.

 For media inquiries, please contact [email protected]

 Stewart J. Guss is a personal injury attorney in Houston, Texas, and has been recovering maximum damages for his clients for over 20 years.
 Whether it’s an auto accident, a slip and fall, or a wrongful death claim, Stewart has earned a reputation as a successful and hardworking attorney who treats his clients as if they’re family.
 Read reviews from Stewart’s clients on this noted attorney directory or his testimonial page.
 Feel free to “like” Stewart’s Facebook page for updates!